 **This is not a sponsored post, but does contain affiliate links**

-I think people have this misconception that it will be much more expensive to do this, but the reality is that when you have the space to spread out and a kitchen to actually cook (not just heat up leftovers or keep your Coke cold), you will save money in the long run.
+Families have the misconception that it will be much more expensive to book a larger accommodation, but the reality is that when you have the space to spread out and a kitchen to actually cook (not just heat up leftovers or keep your Coke cold), you usually save money.
 I feel the same way about paying a little more to stay in the city.
 By the time you pay for the metro or a cab to get where you need to go, you might as well spend the $50 a night to be centrally located.

 These websites allow homeowners to post their vacation rentals.
 Usually numerous photos, along with bedding types and maps of the location, are available.
 VRBO seems to be better for places within the United States, while Airbnb has more listings for Canada and overseas.

 Another helpful feature is being able to email the owner.
 When we rented a condo at the beach a few years back, I was able to send a quick email off to the owners when a hurricane threatened our beach.
 When researching accommodation for Asheville, NC-after confirming that our family would indeed fit in the rental, I was able to ask more fun questions like- how far is the drive to Chimney Rock?

 We had a fantastic experience using Airbnb in Hobart, Tasmania.
 Our house was in a great location, and the view from the kitchen table was exquisite.

 This one isn’t so cut and dry, but if you are looking to rent something like a beach house, this is typically the way to go.
 For example, our family has vacationed many times at Topsail Island in North Carolina.
 While there are some facilities listed on VRBO, most of these are handled by a local realty office that takes the reservation, manages the properties, and serves as the liaison between renter and owner.